RedisGears/RedisGears/docs/configuration.md

 ```

 ## MaxExecutionsPerRegistration
 The **MaxExecutionsPerRegistration** configuration option controls the maximal number of executions that are saved in the list per registration.
-Once this threshold values is reached, older executions for that registration will be deleted from the list by order of their creation (FIFO).
+Once this threshold value is reached, older executions for that registration will be deleted from the list by order of their creation (FIFO).
 Only executions with a 'done' status (?) are deleted.

 _Expected Value_